 "Surgical Steel" is the 6th full-length studio album by UK death metal act Carcass.
+The album was released through Nuclear Blast Records in September 2013.
 It´s been 17 years since the release of their last album "Swansong (1996)", so "Surgical Steel" can rightfully be called a comeback album.
-"Surgical Steel" was released through Nuclear Blast Records in September 2013.

 Carcass always consisted of the nucleus of Bill Steer (Guitars, vocals), Jeff Walker (vocals, bass) and Ken Owen (drums) (with changing second guitarists), but on this album Ken Owen is replaced by Daniel Wilding (who does a great job).
-Ken Owen suffered a brain haemorrhage in 1999 and hasn´t been able to join Carcass full time again.
+Ken Owen suffered a brain haemorrhage in 1999 and hasn´t been able to join Carcass full time again since.
 He does deliver some backing vocals on "Surgical Steel" though.
 Even though the music relies heavily on two guitars, Carcass have opted not to include a second guitarist in the lineup for the recording of "Surgical Steel", so Bill Steer handles all guitars on the album.
-The vocals by Jeff Walker are sneering and aggressive and as distinct sounding as ever.
+The vocals by Jeff Walker are snarling, aggressive, and as distinct sounding as ever.

-"Surgical Steel" is well produced, powerful and not too polished.
+"Surgical Steel" is well produced, powerful, and not too polished sounding.
 I always felt that "Heartwork (1993)" (which is the album that "Surgical Steel" reminds me the most about) suffered from a cold and sterile sound production, but that´s fortunately not the case with "Surgical Steel".
 It´s not exactly organic sounding either, but the sound production suits the music perfectly.